-If you are wearing braces, you are one step closer to achieving a perfect smile, but which toothbrush for braces is better?
+If you are wearing braces, you are one step closer to achieving a perfect smile, but which is the best toothbrush for braces?
 Straightening your teeth is only one way to achieve that goal.
 You still need to keep your teeth clean and healthy at the same time.
 Brushing your teeth is a must for proper oral hygiene, especially for people with braces.
 However, having dental braces can make brushing teeth more difficult because of how food particles and plaque get stuck between the brackets.
 If not adequately removed, these caught up debris could lead to bacteria-causing gum diseases and other oral problems.

 Your toothbrush is your best weapon in fighting these oral problems, but which is the better toothbrush for braces?
 The electric or the manual toothbrush?
 In what ways are they different?
 Below is a comparison of the two types of toothbrush to help you decide which one you should use.

 An electric toothbrush has bristles that automatically move in different directions and rotations.
 It is powered by a motor and can move clockwise or counterclockwise.
 It also has bristle motion options, such as the back and forth oscillation and rotation oscillation.